KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 # Passing data from TriviaQuestion component

-As a user answers trivia questions, the `TriviaQuestionComponent` should notify the `TriviaComponent` that an answer was selected.
+As an user answers trivia questions, the `TriviaQuestionComponent` should notify the `TriviaComponent` that an answer was selected.

 Child components send data to parent components by specifying an output property using the `@Output()` decorator.
 The child then emits an event containing the data that the parent components listens and reacts to.